kusamanode-ai/validator-toolbox/README.md

 Usage

-Choose the script for your OS and purpose.
+1. Make sure you have the Polkadot node built and located at:
+/home/<your_user>/polkadot-sdk/target/release/polkadot

-Review the script before execution.
+2. Make the script executable: chmod +x scriptKsmcc3.sh

-Run with appropriate permissions (some scripts require sudo).
+3. Run the script:
+./scriptKsmcc3.sh

+4. Check the log output for any errors and verify that the benchmark completes successfully.

 Contributing